 Comprehensive insurance covers loss associated with non-collision risks, such as theft, fire, extreme weather, and vandalism.
 Only the luxury Genesis model scores worse than average for comprehensive claims settlements.
 For the most part, Hyundai models perform above average to repair after an incident covered by comprehensive endorsements.

 Accident benefits represent insurance payments for personal injuries sustained by the driver or occupants of a vehicle.
 Fewer claims suggest that a particular model protects occupants better than another vehicle with higher claims.
 Hyundai models, with a few exceptions, place in the average range for occupant protection, compared with all vehicles in Canada.
-The Santa Fe, Veloster and Veracruz models perform above average in some model years.
-Good performance in this category reflects in lower-cost insurance.
+The Santa Fe, Veloster, and Veracruz models perform above average in some model years.
+Good performance in this category reflects lower-cost insurance.

 Hyundai Model Factors that Increase Auto Insurance Costs

 Hyundai Veloster and Genesis models have higher than average costs for after accident repairs, countering the trend of other Hyundai models.
 These models carry higher costs to insure, due to this performance.
-The Genesis represents Hyundai’s luxury model, so it’s logical that repairs cost more.
+Genesis represents Hyundai’s luxury model, so it’s logical that repairs cost more.
 The Veloster, on the other hand, is a sporty compact model, available currently with Turbo and Rally editions.
 The model’s performance tendencies might invite driving habits contributing to more severe collision damage.
 Whatever the reason, owners of these models should brace for higher than average insurance costs.

-Also bucking Hyundai’s good performance trends are the Accent, Elantra and Sonata for occupant protection.
-Each model has years where accident benefits performance rated worse than average in national numbers.
+Also bucking Hyundai’s good performance trends are the Accent, Elantra, and Sonata for occupant protection.
+Each model has years where accident benefits performance is rated worse than average in national numbers.
 That drives insurance prices up, as companies perceive the models as risky.
 When looking at comprehensive insurance claims, only the Genesis costs more than national averages, adding to its burden as an expensive Hyundai to insure.

 Otherwise, the Hyundai line remains economical and affordable when it comes to buying car insurance.
-Several current model lines have more and less expensive models, when considering the cost of auto policies.
+Several current model lines have more and less expensive models when considering the cost of auto policies.
 For example, the Genesis has a sedan version with four doors and a two-door coupe.
 While the base price of the coupe is lower, its sporty styling and less conservative appeal add to insurance premiums.

 Hyundai’s Tucson and Santa Fe crossovers remain popular as a minivan alternative to young families.
 This vehicle class typically retains low insurance rates for vehicle factors, while attracting drivers who see some of the most affordable rates of their driving histories.